YuncongMa/pNet/README.md

 # Installation guideline
 1. Download the whole package and open the pNet.mlapp in MATLAB with version newer than 2021b.
-2. The help document (Help_Document.pdf) can be opened on the pNet user interface: click "Help" on the left top menu bar, and select 'Document'.
+2. The help document (Help_Document.pdf) can also be opened on the pNet user interface: click "Help" on the left top menu bar, and select 'Document'.
 3. HCP data (.cifti) requires additional pre-compiled packages to read, please follow the section below "Additional Package"
 4. Brain template files are stored in subfolder "Brain_Template".
 It includeds templates for three different brain formats.
 Please check the section below "Brain Template".
 5. Several examples can be downloaded from Google Drive, please follow the section below "Example".